-What are the benefits of physical rehabilitation?
+The benefits of physical rehabilitation

-- Improving joint range of motion
+- Improve joint range of motion

-- Improving muscular strength
+- Improve muscle strength

-- Facilitating functional recovery from surgery
+- Speed functional recovery after surgery or trauma

-- Decreased swelling and pain
+- Decrease swelling and pain

-- Fitness and conditioning
+- Enhance fitness and conditioning

-- Soft tissue injuries (sprains and strains)
+- Recovery from soft-tissue injuries (sprains and strains)

 - Lameness, weakness, gait abnormalities

-Services we provide
+The rehabilitation services we provide

-- Manual therapy (massage, stretching, joint and/or soft tissue mobilization)
+- Manual therapy: Massage, stretching, joint and/or soft tissue mobilization

 - Therapeutic exercise

-- Thermotherapy (heat and ice including Game Ready® icing and compression therapy)
+- Thermotherapy: Heat and ice including Game Ready® icing and compression therapy

 - Home exercise programs